-This older version of Join Together will not run very well on OS X 10.9 and may not operate at all on OS X 10.10.
-Use the current version on newer operating systems.
+This old version of Join Together may not run very well on OS X 10.9 and will not operate at all on OS X 10.10.
+Use the current version (which doesn't require QTP7) on newer operating systems.

-Read this important information about using this version of Join Together with Apple's newer operating systems.
+Read this important information about using this version of Join Together with Apple's older operating systems.

-- May not operate very well on OS X 10.9; will not operate at all on OS X 10.10.
-Use the current version on newer operating systems.
+- This version has not been tested with iTunes 11 or later and it may not operate very well on OS X 10.9; it will not operate at all on OS X 10.10.
+Use the current version (which does not require QTP7) on newer operating systems.

 - QuickTime Player 7 is required to join files.
 QuickTime Player X does not support file joining.
-You can download QuickTime Player 7 from Apple (also see this Apple support note).
+You can download the old QuickTime Player 7 from Apple (also see this Apple support note).

 If you are upgrading directly from Snow Leopard your current QTP7 installation will be fine.
 In any case, make sure you are able to install and run QuickTime Player 7 on your system, otherwise you will not be able to use Join Together v6.1.3.